LucasBCMota/royal-game-of-ur/README.md

 # royal-game-of-ur
-Ancient game played in mesopotamia.
+Implementation of an ancient game played in mesopotamia.
+Created around 2600–2400 BC